mfg92/hugo-shortcode-gallery/README.md

 The component uses (and includes) [*Justified Gallery*](http://miromannino.github.io/Justified-Gallery/) to render the images between the text and [*Swipebox*](http://brutaldesign.github.io/swipebox/) to show them full screen.
+These dependencies are included in this repository.

 ## Troubleshooting